 Medicare Advantage (Part C)

-Medicare Advantage plans fall into one of four main categories: Preferred Provider Organization (PPO), Health Maintenance Organization (HMO), Private Fee For Service (PFFS) and Special Needs Plans (SNPs).
-All Medicare Advantage plans provide the same benefits as Original Medicare, except for hospice care which is part of Medicare Part A, but add additional coverage options.
-Eligibility rules, deductibles, networks and other potential costs will vary from one plan to the next.
+Medicare Advantage Plans fall into four main categories: Preferred Provider Organization (PPO), Health Maintenance Organization (HMO), Private Fee For Service (PFFS) and Special Needs Plans (SNPs).
+While all plans offer equivalent benefits to Original Medicare (except hospice care), some Medicare Advantage Plans have additional coverage options, and the eligibility rules, networks and costs may vary slightly.

 Who Should Consider Medicare Advantage